Last updated: July 4, 2026

 Some of this you can do yourself; some needs us:

-• View and edit profile, recovery email, passkeys, two-factor settings, and app passwords from your account settings at account.yeil.app.
+• View and edit profile, recovery email, passkeys, and two-factor settings from your account settings at account.yeil.app.
 Mail filters, signature, and vacation reply live in mail settings.

 • See everything we hold on you under account.yeil.app/security/data, with a JSON download for portability.